 In most yards, there are many areas where there is only grass or dirt.
 In this situation, you will be required to install concrete footings around every fence post interval.

 A concrete footing can be installed at every eight feet or less.
-However, the gate needs to be installed into firm deckings, such as paved stone or concrete.
 This ensures the gate area remains strong and solid, especially when it gets a lot of foot traffic.

 What Else to Consider in a Swimming Pools Fencing